You are here

 This position will be located in GLSEN’s Washington DC office.
 To apply, please submit your resume and letter of interest at: http://www.glsen.org/apply-to-work-at-glsen.

 GLSEN is an Equal Opportunity Employer.
-We strongly encourage people of color, people of diverse gender identities, people with disabilities, women, and non-LGBT people to apply.
+We strongly encourage people of color, people of diverse gender identities, people with disabilities, women, and non-LGBTQ people to apply.